Mohamed-Elmanzalawi/HIV-variants-analysis/README.md

 ### Sequence Alignment

-Multiple alignments were performed using Clustalw Command Line.
+Multiple alignments were performed using the Clustalw Command Line.
 Sequences from Africa and Europe were aligned separately to create consensus sequences.
 The dissimilar regions were identified by aligning the consensus sequences of Africa and Europe.

 ### Dissimilar Regions Extraction